sophieberkhout/RRP-datasimulation/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+If you want to run the code yourself (not necessary to see the Shiny App, see link above).

 ```
 library(shiny)